JOURNALIST ACTION KIT

 File FOIA requests

-Request encryption decision documents, costs, and any evidence supporting the decision.
+Request the decision documents, cost analyses, and any evidence the department cited to justify encryption.

-Speak during public comment on any encryption-related agenda items.
-Bring fellow journalists.
+Speak during public comment on encryption-related agenda items.
+Bring colleagues if you can.

-State press associations can coordinate media coalition responses and legal challenges.
+Press associations can coordinate coalition responses, draft letters to officials, and help fund legal challenges.

 Keep records of stories delayed, missed, or compromised by encryption.
-Build the evidence base.
+That documentation matters when making the case to editors, lawyers, and legislators.